sidebase/nuxt-auth/README.md

 npm i -D @sidebase/nuxt-auth
 ```

-Then visit the [Quick Start documentation](https://sidebase.io/nuxt-auth/getting-started/quick-start) to setup the module.
+Then visit the [Quick Start documentation](https://sidebase.io/nuxt-auth/getting-started/quick-start) to setup the module for <= v0.5.

+Visit the [Quick Start documentation](https://sidebase.io/nuxt-auth/0.6/getting-started/quick-start) to setup the module for >= v0.6.

 ## Features

+`nuxt-auth` is a library with the goal of supporting authentication for any universal Nuxt 3 application.
+At the moment two providers are supported:
-`nuxt-auth` wraps [NextAuth.js](https://github.com/nextauthjs/next-auth) to offer the reliability & convenience of a 12k star library to the nuxt 3 ecosystem with a native developer experience (DX).
-Features of `nuxt-auth` include:
+- [Auth.js / NextAuth.js](https://github.com/nextauthjs/next-auth) to offer the reliability & convenience of a 12k star library to the nuxt 3 ecosystem with a native developer experience (DX)
+- `local` for static pages that rely on an external backend with a credential flow for authentication. `local` is supported starting with v0.6 of the module

+Features of the `authjs`-provider of `nuxt-auth` include:
 - ✔️ Authentication providers:
     - ✔️ OAuth (e.g., Github, Google, Twitter, Azure, ...)
     - ✔️ Custom OAuth (write it yourself)